WestCoastInformatics/termhub-in-5-minutes/README.md

 The following cases will be used to demonstrate accessing the TermHub Terminology API

-- login
+- Login
 - Get terminologies
+- Get specific terminology
 - Get concept by code
 - Get concept relationships by code
+- Get concept tree positions
 - Find concepts by search term (use paging to get only first 5 results)
-- Get concept subtree
+- Find concepts by search term and expression

 All of the tutorials use an environment variable for the API URL of the deployment: